matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 `name(argument, argument)`

-or, more concretely:

-Therefore:`sensor 1 12` is equivalent to `sensor(1, 12)` — read the sensor connected to pin 1, and multiply the output by 12
+Therefore, more concretely: `sensor 1 12` would be equivalent to `sensor(1, 12)` in a text based language — *read the sensor connected to pin 1, and multiply the output by 12*.

-`scale C major 3` is equivalent to `scale(C, major, 3)` — set a scale with root note C, using a major key, starting at octave number 3
+`scale C major 3` would be equivalent to `scale(C, major, 3)` — *process the incoming signal as a scale with root note C, using a major key, starting at octave number 3*.